 Course Cancellation and Returned Check Fee

-A $50 per check fee is assessed for checks returned to the university by the issuing bank as unpaid due to a "stop payment" order or non-sufficient funds.
+A $50 per check fee is assessed for checks returned to the university by the issuing bank as unpaid due to a stop payment order, account closed or non-sufficient funds.
 If a check is returned, the director of the University Business Office will notify the student by e-mail.
 If the student does not make appropriate alternative payment as specified, the student's class registration will be canceled and the student may be withdrawn from the university.
 The university will also hold the student's records, future registration, transcripts, teaching license and diploma until the check is redeemed.

 Collections in the Commonwealth of Virginia

 Students also risk tarnishing their credit rating and will be subject to further enforcement proceedings.
 Collection efforts are costly to the student.
-Avoid them by paying on time.
+Avoid additional costs by paying on time.
 Agencies charge the student a 33.33% fee that is the collection industry standard.
 Collection fees cannot be appealed.
-If a student finds that their account has been referred to a collection company, please contact the company immediately to make payment arrangements.
+If a student finds that their account has been referred to a collection company, they must contact the company immediately to make payment arrangements.

 Additionally, the account can be listed by the Credit Bureau as a bad debt, a delinquent account can be collected in full from income tax refunds, lottery winnings, or other refunds due from the state, and the account may be turned over to the Virginia Attorney General's Office for litigation.
 Timely payment is strongly encouraged so that collection efforts can be avoided.